COVID-19 Vaccine Frequently Asked Questions

 If you received the Johnson & Johnson single-dose vaccine, you do not require a second dose.

-- What vaccines have been authorized?
+- Which vaccines have been approved by the FDA?

 - Are some COVID-19 vaccines better than others?

 All FDA-authorized COVID-19 vaccines will be safe and offer a significant level of immunity to people who receive them, so the best COVID-19 vaccine to receive is the one available to you.